Jim16888/Opcode_detector/README.md

     - Input:a binary file

-    - output:the label predicted by Machine Learning model
+    - output:the probability of each class which is predicted by Machine method

 ### Feature Extraction